 Everything You Need to Know About the Hunterdon Beer Trail

 The Brewery Passport is a fun way to explore all seven breweries of the Hunterdon Beer Trail as well as the small towns and scenic countryside of Hunterdon County.
-The 2022 Brewery Passport is available for a limited time through December 2022 or while supplies last.
-It’s simple – visit each brewery, get a stamp, and earn a collectible glass!
+The 2023 Brewery Passport is available for a limited time through September 2023 or while supplies last.
+It’s simple – visit each brewery, get a stamp, and earn a collectible hat!

 The Brewery Passports contain info about each brewery, a space for a stamp, and a QR code which links to the current tap list.
 Pick up a free passport from any brewery on the Hunterdon Beer Trail, and explore craft beer in picturesque and friendly Hunterdon County!